Confidence on the Focal: Conformal Prediction with Selection-Conditional Coverage: Application to health risk prediction

 \subsection{Selecting prediction sets below a threshold}

-Finally, we study selection rule (iii) which is also based on a preliminary prediction set constructed in the same away as Section~\ref{subsec:icu_size}.
+Finally, we study selection rule (iii) which is also based on a preliminary prediction set constructed in the same way as Section~\ref{subsec:icu_size}.
 We imagine that practitioners select a test unit $n+j$ if the upper bound of $\hat{C}^{\text{pre}}_{\alpha,n+j}$ is below $6$, i.e., it appears the patient will stay in ICU less than 6 days.

-The miscoverage rate, length of prediction sets, and number of disjoint segments averaged over $N=500$ independent runs of JOMI (using the method in Section~\ref{sec:conf_pred}) and vanilla conformal prediction are summarized in Figure~\ref{fig:icu_upp}.
+The miscoverage rate, length of prediction sets, and number of disjoint segments averaged over $N=500$ independent runs of JOMI (Section~\ref{sec:conf_pred}) and vanilla conformal prediction are summarized in Figure~\ref{fig:icu_upp}.
 We see that preliminary prediction sets with low upper bounds tend to under-cover for small $\alpha$, while JOMI achieves exact coverage despite that we construct a superset of $\hat{C}_{\alpha,n+j}$.
 However, JOMI may produce multiple segments for large values of $\alpha$.